 - 50 moves pass since the last capture or move of a pawn.

-- Stalemate: the king isn´t currently in check, but all the possible moves would left him in check.
+- Stalemate: the king is not currently in check, but all the possible moves would left him in check.

 Play modes in Ludoteka

-Ludoteka offers three very different modes to play backgammon online:
+Ludoteka offers four very different modes to play chess online: